Dolly Parton adds pandemic hero to list of accomplishments

 “I love that song.
 I love Dolly Parton.
 And I don’t know — I was inspired,” Cordell told The Boston Globe on Tuesday.
 “So I went and grabbed my guitar.”

-Parton’s $1 million gift to Nashville’s Vanderbilt University helped researchers develop Moderna’s experimental coronavirus vaccine, announced this week.
+Parton’s $1 million gift to Nashville’s Vanderbilt University Medical Center helped researchers develop Moderna’s experimental coronavirus vaccine, announced this week.

 Cordell grew up with Parton's music, thanks to his parents and grandparents, and he called Parton's appearance at the 2019 Newport Folk Festival as one of his “favorite musical memories.”

-Note: This story has been corrected to show that Parton's donation was to Vanderbilt University Medical Center, not Vanderbilt University, a distinct entity.